 Once at the top, you’ll find a steep paved path leading to the observation tower.
 Up there, you’ll get a 360-degree view of the national park from the sky.
 While at Clingmans Dome, you may also want to hike to Andrews Bald.
 The hike is a moderate 3.5 miles and offers amazing views from a high mountain meadow.

 Don’t settle for uncomfortable camping.
-River Plantation RV Resort has a variety of ways to stay and top-notch amenities.
+Sun Outdoors Pigeon Forge has a variety of ways to stay and top-notch amenities.
 Whether you choose an RV site or a hillside cabin, comfort is all yours.

 When relaxing at the resort, you have plenty of options.
 Maybe you’ll float along the lazy river and enjoy one of two outdoor pools.
 Or perhaps you’ll head indoors and visit the family-friendly game room.
 Bringing along Fido?
-River Plantation RV Resort features a bark park and dog washing station, just for our guests.
+Sun Outdoors Pigeon Forge features a bark park and dog washing station, just for our guests.

 We hope you’ve enjoyed these ideas for things to do in Great Smoky Mountains National Park.
-And we’d love for you to visit us at River Plantation RV Resort!
-Book your stay today by calling (800) 758-5267 or make reservations online.
+You can book your stay today by calling (800) 758-5267 or make reservations online, we’d love for you to visit us.

 If you did find these ideas interesting, share this post with your travel buddies.
 There’s no better getaway than a road trip to the Smokies!